 We want to know more about you, your day-to-day life, how you spend your time, and why.
+Responsibilities inside and outside the home, like taking care of siblings and working part-time, are as important for us to learn about as your clubs and extracurricular activities.
+There are many ways for students to demonstrate leadership and commitment.
 Please select an activity type and describe your involvement in up to seven activities (do not feel pressured to use all seven).
 If you do not see an exact match for your activity in the list, select "other."
-We completely understand that COVID-19 has interrupted normal life, including your ability to participate in extracurricular activities and summer programs.
+We understand that COVID-19 has interrupted normal life, including your ability to participate in extracurricular activities and summer programs.
 If you would like to mention these disruptions in your responses below, please feel free.
 Note that we will also keep this in mind, regardless of your responses, as we evaluate applications.